tsgates/arch-wiki-markdown/wiki/Vncserver.md

     $ vncviewer 10.1.10.2:1

-> Passwordless Authentication
+> Passwordless authentication

 The -passwd switch allows one to define the location of the server's ~/.vnc/passwd file.
-It is expected that the user has access to this file on the server through ssh or through physical access.
-In either case, place that file on the client's filesystem in a safe location, i.e. one that has read access ONLY to the expected user.
+It is expected that the user has access to this file on the server through SSH or through physical access.
+In either case, place that file on the client's file system in a safe location, i.e. one that has read access ONLY to the expected user.

     $ vncviewer -passwd /path/to/server-passwd-file

-> Example GUI-based Clients
+> Example GUI-based clients

--   extra/gtk-vnc
+-   gtk-vnc
--   extra/kdenetwork-krdc
+-   kdenetwork-krdc
--   extra/rdesktop
+-   rdesktop
--   extra/vinagre
+-   vinagre
--   community/remmina
+-   remmina
--   community/vncviewer-jar
+-   vncviewer-jar

-Securing VNC Server by SSH Tunnels
+Securing VNC server by SSH tunnels
 ----------------------------------

-> On the Server
+> On the server

 One wishing access to vncserver from outside the protection of a LAN should be concerned about plain text passwords and unencrypted traffic